Kruiser8/Kruiz-Control/js/Documentation.md

 **Format** | `Eval <expression_or_function>`
 **Example** | `Eval ({total: {total} + 1})`

 `<expression_or_function>` is a javascript expression or function that returns an Object.
-Each property is then usable as a parameter in the rest of the trigger.
+Each property of the Object is usable as a parameter in the rest of the trigger.

 If you need a _simple_ expression to return parameters, wrap the expression in parenthesis.
 The example below increments a parameter named _total_ by 1.
 ```js